HMS Roebuck (1690): Wreck site located

 Being loose and potentially endangered objects, the island's administrator subsequently requested that the museum team remove the clam and the bell in association with the Ascension Island and Royal Air Force dive clubs.
 On retrieval, the bell was found to carry a broad arrow, confirming its Royal Navy origin.
 Of all the naval vessels lost on the Island, only Roebuck had not been found up to that time.
 Sent to the Mary Rose Laboratories in Portsmouth for treatment and replication, the original objects were returned to the island for exhibition.
-The replicas were made for display at the Western Australian Maritime Museum.
+The replicas were made for display at the WA Maritime Museum.